brandonsavage/masterclass-examples/README.md

-# Object Oriented PHP Masterclass Spring 2013
+# Object Oriented PHP Masterclass Repository

-Welcome to the code repository for the Object Oriented PHP Masterclass, Spring 2013.
+Welcome to the code repository for the Object Oriented PHP Masterclass.

 You will use this repository to complete the lessons which you will receive daily over the next few weeks.